SimonJoelWarkentin/simonjoel/README.md

 # arthostel3
-#This is FINALLY the real website for the hostel where I am working.
+#This is the website for the hostel where I am working.